 But Paul, you are an unemployed bum.
 How can I, a contributing citizen to society, possibly make use of this pass?

 If a person, or a family, goes to a National Park more than twice a year, they really should get the pass.
-Add in the misc smaller (less expensive) National Monuments, historic areas, USFS, BLM, wildlife refuges, etc. that also take this pass, and the ROI for purchasing an Interagency Pass is quite good.
-Some state parks or private museums near popular NPS units will even give a discount if you have the national pass.
+Add in the misc smaller (less expensive) National Monuments, historic areas, USFS, BLM, wildlife refuges, etc. That also takes this pass.
+The ROI for purchasing an Interagency Pass is quite good.
+Some state parks or private museums near popular NPS units will even discount if you have the national pass.

-Get a piece of “gear” that is truly valuable, and you will use.
+Get a piece of “gear” that is truly valuable, and you will use it.
 A person can only have so many packs, puffy jackets, rain shells, tents, etc.

 And if you are looking for a gift that all outdoors people can use, GET THEM THIS ANNUAL PASS INSTEAD!
 (Assuming they don’t have an annual pass already, of course.)
-Combine the pass with a library card and the active outdoors person has two very valuable pieces of gear.
+Combine the pass with a library card, and the active outdoors person has two precious pieces of gear.

-And, let us be honest, these gift guides are really gift guides for you, the gentle reader.
+And, let us be honest, these gift guides are really gifted guides for you, the gentle reader.

 Don’t buy gear if you don’t need it.
 Do you need yet another ultralight knick-knack?

 Get something that will help you ACCESS THE OUTDOORS MORE instead.

 An America The Beautiful Pass will make our public lands more accessible to you.